department-of-veterans-affairs/va.gov-team/products/outreach-events/initiatives/2024-events-v3/initiative-events-v3.md

     - [Events] VAMC Events: Update Home breadcrumb per outcome of testing [#9439](https://github.com/department-of-veterans-affairs/va.gov-cms/issues/9439)
     - [Events] Update text on Outreach events page [#15892](https://github.com/department-of-veterans-affairs/va.gov-cms/issues/15892)
     - [Events] [FE] Create an application for Events in vets-website [#16594](https://github.com/department-of-veterans-affairs/va.gov-cms/issues/16594)
-      - Repurpose the one above, or?
+      - Repurpose the one above, or? (we won't be replacing events in vets website.

 #### Questions - MVP
-- _Question_: Considering the work the AP team is doing with Events in Next Build, is it still accurate to say we are rebuilding as a new 'react app'?
+- _Question_: Considering the work the AP team is doing with Events in Next Build.
+It will be a react app; but not new.
-  - _Answer_:
+  - _Answer_: Won't be replacing

 #### Engineering/Backend:
 - Rebuild events from static HTML into a dynamic React app driven by an API, thus allowing more events to be published faster outside of content build.